contensis/docs-delivery-dotnet/key-concepts/entry-get.md

 ## Get typed model by Guid id

-Gets an typed entry model by its `Guid` identifier.
+Gets a typed entry model by its `Guid` identifier.

 ### Syntax